FST777/FreeBSD-OCI-images/README.md

 software this way as well.
 However, at the time of writing there is a dearth of base images to allow for this.
 This repository seeks to fill that gap.

-At the moment, building images is done via GitHub Actions.
-It has not yet been set up to use intelligent tagging, so all images result in only having the `latest` tag set.
-Use their SHA if you need stability, stable version-based tagging will come later.
+FreeBSD's pkg repository provides the included software.
+Images are build with GitHub Actions and tagged with their minor & patch versions where applicable (aside from `latest`).
+Images are rebuild every week as well as on significant changes in the build code.
+Use their SHA instead of these tags if you need the exact same image multiple times, but tracking the version that's right for you is recommended to ensure getting the latest stability & completeness fixes.

 ## Available images